 Want to receive Dementia News?

 You need to join the Network, which is free.
-Please complete your details on the Join or Renew Membership page or write to the Honorary Secretary, Christians on Ageing, Stoneway, Hornby Road, Appleton Wiske, Northallerton DL6 2AF
+Please complete your details on the Join or Renew Membership page, or write to Christians on Ageing, The Depozitory, 23 Nelson St, Ryde, Isle of Wight PO33 2EZ

 Our Dementia Network began life as the Dementia Working Group, set up to administer a special project based in Newcastle with a paid worker from which publications flowed, a national conference was held, and an award-winning video/DVD (Is Anyone There?) produced.